Colloidal silver as a cancer treatment

 Marketed as a treatment for immune support, colloidal silver claims to have cancer-killing properties.
 There is no scientific evidence to support these anecdotal claims.
 There may also be some risk to using colloidal silver.

 Colloidal silver is a popular silver supplement.
-To create the supplement, pure silver ions are suspended in purified water.
+To create the supplement, silver particles are suspended in a liquid.

 Prior to 1938, silver was widely used to treat or prevent a variety of diseases including cancer.
 After modern antibiotics were invented, silver quickly became obsolete.
 The medical community no longer recommends silver for medical treatment.

 However, some retailers today promote colloidal silver as a powerful antimicrobial and disinfectant agent.
 Some market it as a cure-all for conditions like:

 This is partially because silver is not an essential nutrient and has no known purpose in the body.
-Colloidal silver can also cause.
-Topical silver may have some medical uses, such as in the treatment of burns or skin infections.
-There are no approved oral drugs containing colloidal silver.
+Colloidal silver can also cause

 The most serious health risk associated with consuming silver is the risk of developing argyria.
 Argyria is a condition that causes your skin to turn grey or blue, and is usually permanent.
 This happens when silver particles affect cell pigmentation.